Deamhan/MemScanner/README.md

-# About Wow64Helper
+# About MemScanner
-This small project is mostly demo of “Heaven’s Gate”: it is used here mostly to process 64 bit pointers from 32 bit application.
+This small project is a toolkit for detecting memory anomalies (such as injections).
+The main feature here is ability to process long 64 bit pointers even from 32 bit application (“Heaven’s Gate” trick is used here).
+Toolkit supports both X86 and X64 operating systems as well as both bitnesses for resulting binaries.
-In addition the simple memory scaning/dumping tool was added as example (some kinds of injection can be detected).

 # How to build
 To build the project you need to install [CMake](https://cmake.org/download/), [Visual Studio 2015 or newer](https://visualstudio.microsoft.com/ru/downloads/)